kitschpatrol/yanki-connect/readme.md

 ### Dependencies

-Yanki Connect runs in the browser and Node 18+ compatible runtime.
+Yanki Connect runs in the browser and Node 18+ compatible runtimes.
 The exported APIs are ESM-only.
 It's implemented in TypeScript and bundles extensive type definitions.

 The Anki desktop app with the Anki-Connect add-on installed and configured is also required to do anything useful with the library.